Li Song (official): After Li Siyuan's reign

 Li Siyuan died in 933 (after a disturbance in which Li Congrong tried to seize power but was defeated and killed).
 Another of his sons, Li Conghou the Prince of Song, succeeded him as emperor.
 In 934, LI Siyuan's adoptive son Li Congke the Prince of Lu overthrew Li Conghou and became emperor.
 Li Song became one of the officials Li Congke frequently consulted, along with Li Zhuanmei (李專美), Lü Qi (呂琦), Xue Wenyu (薛文遇), and Zhao Yan'ai (趙延乂).

 Li Congke and Shi had long disliked each other.
 Li Congke frequently suspected Shi of plotting rebellion, and a major concern at the time in Li Congke's inner circle was that Shi would seek aid from the Khitan in such a rebellion.
 Li Song and Lü advocated entering into a peace treaty with the Khitan by returning a number of Khitan officers that Later Tang had earlier captured and giving a large amount of money to the Khitan.
 The chancellor Zhang Yanlang, who then oversaw the three financial agencies, supported the idea.
 Li Congke initially was in favor as well, and had Li Song and Lü draft a proposed letter to Khitan's Emperor Taizong to suggest the treaty.
 However, Xue opposed, and argued that the Khitan emperor would insist on having Li Congke's young daughter marry him (or his son).
 Li Congke thus changed his mind, and one day thereafter summoned Li Song and Lü to rebuke them.
 They apologized profusely and were spared, but their proposal was not considered again.
 Li Congke also distanced himself away from Lü, although apparently Li Song remained part of the inner circle.

 Li Congke then considered moving Shi to another circuit.
 Then-chief of staff Fang Gao and Li Song (and Lü, prior to Lü's departure from his inner circle) all strenuously opposed, believing that would provoke Shi into a rebellion.
-However, one night, when Li Song was had the night off and Xue was on duty, Li Congke consulted Xue by himself, and Xue argued that Shi would eventually rebel anyway — that having him rebel earlier was better than having him rebel later.
+However, one night, when Li Song had the night off and Xue was on duty, Li Congke consulted Xue by himself, and Xue argued that Shi would eventually rebel anyway — that having him rebel earlier was better than having him rebel later.
 Li Congke agreed.
 Shortly after, he issued an edict moving Shi from Hedong to Tianping Circuit (天平, headquartered in modern Tai'an, Shandong).
 Shi, as expected, rebelled and sought aid from Khitan's Emperor Taizong.
 Emperor Taizong launched an army to aid him, and their joint forces defeated the Later Tang army Li Congke sent, under the command of the general Zhang Jingda.
 Zhang was killed by his deputy Yang Guangyuan, who then surrendered to the joint Khitan/Hedong forces.
 Emperor Taizong declared Shi the emperor of a new Later Jin, and they advanced south.
 Believing the situation to be hopeless, Li Congke committed suicide with his family, ending Later Tang.
 Shi entered Luoyang and took over Later Tang territory.